 There are a range of different coping and damage-repair systems that appear to operate on a psychological level.

-SUPPORT SEEKING – When we are stressed, adults and individuals make seek support and protection from others.
+- SUPPORT SEEKING – When we are stressed, adults and individuals may seek support and protection from others.

 These reactions vary according to the situation, nature of the traumatic event and the individual.
 Other mechanisms of protection are known as ego-defence mechanisms.